princeofxane/Quicko/README.md

 Quicko is a client to fetch notes from storage location and opens in vim.

+## Config file.
+Place the config file at below location for quicko to pick it up.
+We do it because the binary does not support to have a config file embedded so far.

+* location: `/home/{user}/.config/quicko/config.yaml`

 ## Print the list
 To list out the list of notes present use this command.